 As hermits are extraordinary creatures and fun to watch, it is no surprise that numerous people want to have them as pets.
 However, it is important to know that they are very complex animals and they need to live in the wild to be happy and healthy.
 The painted shells that the hermit crabs are often sold in are poisoning these creatures slowly.

 They have two pairs of walking legs and a pair of claws.
 They also possess two eyes on stalks, and this makes them see what’s around them much easier.

-Do you have any fun or interesting facts about hermit crabs you’d like to share here?
-Let us know them in the comments section below!
+Do you know any fun or interesting facts about hermit crabs?
+Share them in the comments below!